sammysamsamsama/ghibli-world/Campaign World.md

 ##### Language

 - Austere people speak Austere, though a few state employees and traveling salesmen speak other languages.
 This is a language that emphasizes nuance and respect, with a word for every family member, and a number of formal and informal honorifics.
-  - It’s an analytic language with a subject-verb-object basic word order.
+  - Austere is an analytic language with a subject-verb-object basic word order.
 It’s also tonal, so pitch is important for distinguishing syllables.
   - It’s written with a mix of phonetic and logographic scripts with a brush and ink.

 ##### Stereotypes